-- a group of students who were all awarded the MRC LID Studentship at the same time (for example, all awardees who started in 2023-24 academic year), and/or - all MRC LID Studentship awardees.
+- (a) a group of students who were all awarded the MRC LID Studentship at the same time (for example, all awardees who started in 2023-24 academic year), and/or - (b) all MRC LID Studentship awardees.

-MRC LID Studentship awardees also become part of an MRC cohort mailing list, linking all MRC-funded students at SGUL and LSHTM (including students based at MRC units in The Gambia and Uganda), to enhance training and networking opportunities.
+MRC LID Studentship awardees also become part of an MRC cohort mailing list, linking all MRC-funded students at CSG and LSHTM (including students based at MRC units in The Gambia and Uganda), to enhance training and networking opportunities.